 Freeman v.
 Louisville & Jefferson Planning & Zoning Comm'n, 380 Ky.
 360, 214 S.W.2d 582, 583 (1948).
 In this case, the plaintiff argued that it was not aware of an amendment to a law shortening its time to file an appeal.
 The court rejected that argument, holding that like all changes made in the law by the Legislature, it was necessary for the litigants to keep themselves informed thereof-ignorance on the part of a litigant of a change the Legislature has made in the law will not excuse him from its effect nor allow him to extend or enlarge his legal rights.
 Id. at 584.
-By the same token, ignorance of the deadline for submission of the application of the new home tax credit cannot permit the DOR to overlook non-compliance with that deadline.
+By the same token, ignorance of the deadline for submission of the application of the new home tax credit and of the procedure for obtaining that credit cannot permit the DOR to overlook non-compliance with that deadline.
+It was incumbent upon to acquaint herself with the law.

-For the reasons stated above, the new home tax credit was properly denied in this case.
+For the reasons stated above, the new home tax credit was properly denied pursuant to KRS 141.388(2)(c) and (4)(c).